JRL-CARI-CNR-UNIBS/robothon2022_report/README.md

 ### Task execution management
-The automatic execution of the tasks is managed by a Behavior Tree Manager.
+The automatic execution of the tasks is managed by a Behavior Tree Executor.
 Each Robothon’s task corresponds to a SubTree.
+BTs are a very efficient way of creating complex systems that are both modular and flexible.
+This makes it easy to manage the ability to change the order in which tasks are executed, thus creating a flexible application.

 ### Planning and execution